|

 into just that.
 She also said there was a way to eternal peace through Jesus

 Christ.
 I remembered about that from our baby-sitter years before.
+My sister was really rocking my boat.
+That

 stuff about Satan really didn't make sense at all.
 I already figured out who he